Long Story Short:

 We have no pictures of Anthony, Jr., Augusta, Patrick, Thomas the first or Edward.
 As you can see, we do have eight photographs of the others, from oldest to youngest: James Canavan, John Canavan, Mary Canavan, Austin Augustine Canavan, Thomas Canavan the second, Catherine Collette Canavan, my grandmother Ellen Frances Canavan and Margaret Elizabeth Canavan.

 The first Thomas died in infanthood.
 The second Thomas was one of the 12 children that survived to adulthood.
 Anthony, Jr. was another who made it out of childhood, but he went missing later and was never heard from again.
-My mother in her book The Families reports that his mother Ann Hughes spent the last 20 years of her life distressed and grieving his baffling disappearance.
+My mother in her book The Families reports that his mother Ann Hughes spent the last 20 years of her life distressed and grieving over his baffling disappearance.

 Of the remaining children, we know next to nothing about Augusta, born in Philadelphia in 1850, and Edward, born in Kankakee 10 years later.